mmilano/SidePanelCollapse/README.md

 SidePanelCollapse implements different durations for regular open and transitions, and has another duration for closing very fast.

-See [About Timing and the User Experience](#about-timing-and-the-user-experience) for thoughts about how SidePanelCollapse has been designed.
+See [Timing and the User Experience](#timing-and-the-user-experience) for thoughts about how SidePanelCollapse has been designed.

 ### durationShow